KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/3data/README.md

 Open _trivia-question.component.html_.

 We want to bind to the `click` event on `button` and when the `click` event is raised, we want to call our `onAnswerSelected()` method.
-Update the button element to add the event binding:
+Update the button element to add the event binding.
+The opening `button` element tag will look like this:

 {% codeblock %}trivia-question.component.html{% codeblock %}
 ```html